chuducthang77/React-tutorial/modified-tic-tac-to/README.md

 #Modified tic-tac-to
 This project re-implemented the older tic-tac-to version, with the extension of some sort of simple AI-bot to compute against the human (random method, minimax algorithm, alpha-beta pruning algorithm).
-Also, this project implemented a new 9x9 version of tic-tac-to with the new rules

 # Getting Started with Create React App